-Dr. Ronit Mayerson, Educational Specialist has 25 years experience and is certified in School Leadership and Special Education (Kindergarten to 12th grade) in the state of New York.
+Dr. Ronit Mayerson, Educational Specialist has 25 years experience and is certified in School Leadership and Special Education (Pre-Kindergarten to 12th grade) in the state of New York.
 She is currently a Special Educator in the Middle and Upper grades for students who have Autistic Spectrum Disorder, Emotional Disabilities, and Maladaptive Behaviors.

 Dr. Mayerson has extensive educational background and experience with classified students who are both mainstreamed and in restrictive settings.
 She acquired a BS in Psychology from SUNY New Paltz, an MST in Elementary Education from Iona College, an MS in Special Education with an emphasis on Emotional Disabilities from City College (Highest Honors), and a graduate level certificate in Philosophy for Children (P4C) the Socratic Method, from Montclair State University.
 She achieved her Doctoral degree in Educational Leadership from Nova Southeastern University (Summa Cum Laude) and focused her dissertation and Internship Project on teaching Pro-social Skills in the classroom.